-Inheritance tax refers to the value of property or money that is inherited from someone who has died.
+Inheritance tax means any property or money received as a result of someone’s death.
 Listed below are six states in the US that have an inheritance tax:

 - Iowa